ard2018/google_firebaseRetrieving/README.md

 # google_firebaseRetrieving
-in this data is retrieving from database
+in this data is retrieving from database into arduino serial monitor and data communication occur in real time